-Key Concepts Key Talking Points Key Strategies Integration of a child mental healt professional in pediatric, family medicine, and other primary healt care settings improves accessibili of mental health services for children, which can positively impact children's social emotional development. h primary care practitioners annually, ity integrated medical and behavioral health care models have a strong potential for improving access to Engage primary care, mental health providers, and others to collaborate and share information.
+' Key Concepts Key Talking Points Key Strategies Integration of a child mental health professional in pediatric, family medicine, and other primary health care settings improves accessibility of mental health services for children, which can positively impact children's social emotional development.
+Because most children have access to primary care and see primary care practitioners annually, integrated medical and behavioral health care models have a strong potential for improving access to and rates of care for mental health difficulties. ^{4,5} Engage primary care, mental health providers, and others to collaborate and share information.
 Pediatric and mental health collaboration needs to identify and manage emerging problems or symptoms for a child or family not rising to the level of a mental health diagnosis.
-Caregivers' wellness has a significant effect on their ability to support young children's mental health.
-Supportive environments, relationships, and community interventions can help kids exposed to toxic stress counterbalance negative effects and build resiliency.
+Caregivers' wellne significant effect of support young chi health. on their ability to Supportive environments, relationships, and community interventions can help kids exposed to toxic stress counterbalance negative effects and build resiliency.
 Investing in intervention and supportive programs to promote parental and caregiver resilience helps kids develop to their full potential.
 Maternal mental wellness is critical both during pregnancy and after delivery.
 Alcohol and substance use during pregnancy can be mitigated with appropriate therapeutic supports; which can prevent issues such as effects of fetal alcohol exposure and neonatal abstinence syndrome.
 Ensure every new parent has access to parenting and caregiver wellness supports, including substance use intervention.
 Information about these supports can be provided prenatally, upon delivery or adoption, and at periodic intervals during the child's early years.
 All early learning teachers should have opportunities for supporting their own emotional wellness.
 Administrators can support their teachers and staff by creating these opportunities as a component of professional development, as well as embedding opportunities within the teacher's day to receive support.
-Employ strategies for teacher self- care such as those highlighted here .
-Having trauma-informed practice in early care and in learning settings can provide an anteceder intervention to young children's traumatic stress.
-More than two thirds of children in the United States experience trauma (such as abuse or neglect, caregiver substance use, death of a loved one, or community violence) by the time they turn 16.
+Employ strategies for teacher self-care such as those highlighted here.
+Having trauma-inf in early care and in settings can provio intervention to you traumatic stress. n learning de an antecedent More than two thirds of children in the United States experience trauma (such as abuse or neglect, caregiver substance use, death of a loved one, or community violence) by the time they turn 16.
 Children under age 5 are disproportionately exposed to traumatic events and circumstances.
 6 Programs should fully integrate knowledge about trauma into policies, procedures, and practices so caregivers can identify and understand signs of trauma and its impact.
-Follow the guidance in the National Child Traumatic Stress Network's Child Trauma Toolkit for Educators for preschool and elementary school students to understand the connections between behavior, mental health, and trauma and to learn effective ways to support children to manage these experiences.
+Follow the guidance in the National Child Traumatic Stress Network's Child Trauma Toolkit for Educators for preschool and elementary school students to understand the connections between behavior, mental health, and trauma and to learn effective ways to support children to manage these experiences experiences.